Klortho/DtdAnalyzer/README.md

     script\setenv

-Next, you'll want to download all the dependencies into the lib directory.
-This script is only available for Unix.
-On Windows, you'll have to do it manually.

-    getlibs.sh

-See below for a list of the dependencies.

 To build the project, use make.
+For example, the following should build both the Javadoc documentation and compile the Java classes.
+(At the time of this writing, though, the "t" target, which is the self-test, is not working.)

+    make

 The Makefile targets are:

 * all - default target, everything below.
 * clean - deletes intermediate files